 I now live in West Penwith, in the far west of Cornwall, and also spend time in Greece, Sweden and Bethlehem, Palestine.

-Born a left-handed Virgo in 1950, I'm a 1960s veteran (Liverpool and LSE), with a rather long track-record.
-Best valued for my positive and original insights and my knowledge and understanding of historical, geopolitical and spiritual issues.
+Born a Virgo in 1950, I'm a 1960s veteran (Liverpool and LSE), with a rather long track-record.
+Best valued for my positive and original insights and my big-picture knowledge and understanding of historical, geopolitical and spiritual issues.

 I have run bookstores, crafted lots of words, books and websites; campaigned for home-birth, peace, ecological and community issues; created three innovative social-educational projects; taught endless classes and workshops; spoken from many stages and counselled thousands of people.
 Learned lots from people and life too.

 Well-known for my insights into history, current events, international relations, astrology, crop circles and spiritual-political issues.

 Published books: Pictures of Palestine (2012), Healing the Hurts of Nations (2003), The Kingfisher Encyclopedia of World History (1999), Deep Geopolitics (1996), Living in Time (1987), An Illustrated Guide to the New Millennium (1997), The Only Planet of Choice (1993), The Historical Ephemeris (1993) and lots of articles.

 I've edited many notable books in mind-body-spirit, history and new thinking for a number of publishers and quite a few authors.